huster-xkw/HUST-UCSP_Data/README.md

-We have a total of **sixteen** instances.
+We have a total of **fifteen** instances.
 The folders in each instance are the same four folders of T, C, K, and D, and the format of the instance size is "the number of classes - the number of courses- the number of teachers - the number of weeks".
 The scale of each instance is shown in the following table

 | instance | scale |